stennety/mywebsite/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 (Kal22) M Kaltenbach: "The Levenberg-Marquardt Method and its Implementation in Python", Diploma Thesis, Uni Konstanz, 2022, ([link](http://nbn-resolving.de/urn:nbn:de:bsz:352-2-1ofyba49ud2jr5))

+# Appendix

+## A.1 Relative Standard Deviations: Matchning Frequentist Results

+!!!!!!!!!!!!!! todo

 # Endnotes
 [^a-posteriori]: Maximizing the likelihood is the equivalent to maximizing the posterior probability, given uniform priors.
 [^uniform-prior]: Some problems arise when thinking in depth about the meaning of uniform priors.
 Those don't have a lot of practical importance, but are interesting nonetheless.
 They are discussed e.g. in Sivia's brilliant [Data Analysis - A Bayesian Tutorial](https://global.oup.com/academic/product/data-analysis-9780198568322https://global.oup.com/academic/product/data-analysis-9780198568322).
 [^log-likelihood]: Maximizing the posterior is the same as minimizing the negative logarithm of the posterior $$L(p)=-\log\,P(p\vert y)$$, which leads us again to the least squares minimization expression at the start of the article.
 [^gsl-weights]: Note that they use a slightly different definition for the weight matrix.
 The meaning is equivalent, but they don't square the weight matrix with the residual, so that it appears differently in the formulae.
 [^prop-uncertainty]: The formula for propagation of uncertainty is also derived under the approximation of linearity of the transformation.
+[^exercise-reader]: Finally I have an opportunity to be the one writing it.
+[^ignorance]: Priors conveying ignorance are actually surprisingly tricky.
+We'll see another one of those that has a vastly different functional form later.